10 Medical Devices Covered by Insurance: What We Paid and What We Didn't

 9) Hospital bed

 Upon discharge from a skilled nursing facility, my mother was given an adjustable-height hospital bed with a remote control and a mattress on a "rent-to-own" basis.
-If she survived 13 months after receiving the bed, she would keep it; otherwise, the bed would return to the medical device company.
+If she survived for 13 months after receiving the bed, she would keep it; otherwise, the bed would be returned to the medical device company.
 Thankfully, she has surpassed that odd milestone.

 10) Medical-style walker